StanfordAHA/garnet/daemon/README.txt

 TOTAL               2972 (2080)   461 (461)   1542 (650)   260 (260)

-PNR makes use of a version of `garnet.py` enhanced with daemon capabilities by way of the "GarnetDaemon" class in `daemon.py`.
+In the above table, PNR uses `garnet.py` enhanced using the "GarnetDaemon" class in `daemon.py`.
 I.e. when you do
 ```
     aha pnr my-app --width 28 --height 16 --daemon launch
 ```